Mukhamedzhan Tynyshpaev: Transition to Soviet life

-In 1921, thanks in part to his friendship with the highly placed Turar Ryskulov, Tynyshpaev was appointed the head of the Department of Water Resources of the People’s Commissariat of Turkestan, and moved to Tashkent.
+In 1921, thanks in part to his friendship with the highly placed Turar Ryskulov, Mūhammedjan was appointed the head of the Department of Water Resources of the People’s Commissariat of Turkestan, and moved to Tashkent.
 The following year he was appointed to the same position in Chimkent.
 It was there that he lost his first wife, Gulbakhram Shalymbekova, to cholera.
-Her brother also perished in the cholera outbreak, so that Tynyshpaev, following his family's wishes and Kazakh tradition, married his newly widowed sister-in-law, Aziza Shalymbekova.
+Her brother also perished in the cholera outbreak, so that Mūhammedjan, following his family's wishes and Kazakh tradition, married his newly widowed sister-in-law, Aziza Shalymbekova.

-In 1924, Tynyshpaev returned to Tashkent, where he took a teaching position at the Kazakh Pedagogical Institute, teaching physics and mathematics.
+In 1924, Mūhammedjan returned to Tashkent, where he took a teaching position at the Kazakh Pedagogical Institute, teaching physics and mathematics.
 There he began his brief, but intense, period of scholarly output.
 In 1925, he was offered as a post of the Chief Engineer for the improvement of the new capital of Kazakh ASSR, Kyzyl-Orda.
 Under his leadership, new apartment houses were built and administrative buildings of brick, were designed and were built to provide channel Sarkyrama Kyzylorda drinking water.
-That year Tynyshpaev married Aziz Shalymbekovoy, but their marriage did not last long, and she and her little daughter Enlik moved to Moscow.
+That year, Mūhammedjan married Aziz Shalymbekovoy, but their marriage did not last long, and she and her little daughter Enlik moved to Moscow.

 On March 1, 1926, he went to Almaty and began to work as the head of the road department of Semirechensk province, a paved road of Almaty - Bishkek was built.
-Tynyshpaev also conducted a research on the construction of the road Almaty - Taldykorgan, he also proposed a new version of the road Almaty - Horgos.
+Mūhammedjan also conducted a research on the construction of the road Almaty - Taldykorgan, he also proposed a new version of the road Almaty - Horgos.

-Tynyshpaev returned to the railway in the late 1920s, connected with the massive TurkSib project, part of Stalin's first five-year plan.
-Tynyshpaev was employed there until January 1931.
-While this would imply that Tynyshpaev worked in regions hit by the disastrous effects of collectivization, there is no record of his observations at that time (1929-1931).
+Mūhammedjan returned to the railway in the late 1920s, connected with the massive TurkSib project, part of Stalin's first five-year plan.
+Mūhammedjan was employed there until January 1931.
+While this would imply that Mūhammedjan worked in regions hit by the disastrous effects of collectivization, there is no record of his observations at that time (1929-1931).

-Tynyshpaev was also involved in construction of Almaty-1 station.
+Mūhammedjan was also involved in construction of Almaty-1 station.

 Arrests and execution

-Despite their peaceful entrance into the Soviet Union, hardly any of Tynyshpaev's early Alash Orda compatriots survived the Great Purge of the 1930s, a campaign of brutal political oppression that targeted peasants, early Bolsheviks, nationalists, and military leaders.
-Tynyshpaev was denounced as a "bourgeois nationalist" in August 1931, but the investigation failed to find sufficient evidence.
+Despite their peaceful entrance into the Soviet Union, hardly any of Mūhammedjan's early Alash Orda compatriots survived the Great Purge of the 1930s, a campaign of brutal political oppression that targeted peasants, early Bolsheviks, nationalists, and military leaders.
+Mūhammedjan was denounced as a "bourgeois nationalist" in August 1931, but the investigation failed to find sufficient evidence.

-At that time, Tynyshpaev's son Daulet Sheikh Ali was born to his third wife, Amina.
-At his suggestion, Amina gave Daulet her own last name to avoid connection with Tynyshpaev’s "bourgeois" reputation.
-Tynyshpaev was arrested again in 1932 and sentenced to five years of exile (with his family) in Voronezh, where he worked on the construction of the Moscow-Donetsk railway.
-Following the end of this sentence, Tynyshpaev returned to Tashkent.
-On November 21, 1937, the state police arrested Tynyshpaev and named him an "Enemy of the People."
+At that time, Mūhammedjan's son Daulet Sheikh Ali was born to his third wife, Amina.
+At his suggestion, Amina gave Daulet her own last name to avoid connection with Mūhammedjan's "bourgeois" reputation.
+Mūhammedjan was arrested again in 1932 and sentenced to five years of exile (with his family) in Voronezh, where he worked on the construction of the Moscow-Donetsk railway.
+Following the end of this sentence, Mūhammedjan returned to Tashkent.
+On November 21, 1937, the state police arrested Mūhammedjan and named him an "Enemy of the People."
 It is unknown whether he was shot immediately or held for a brief time—he was sentenced to a prison term lasting until April 20, 1938 - perhaps his date of execution.